irods-contrib/irods-cloud-browser/INSTALL.md

 ```

 The HOST variable needs to be set to the http address of the back end.
 In step 3, a proxy pass was configured, in this step
- set the HOST variable to the irods-cloud-backend context as it is exposed on your HTTP server, with a trailing slash.
+ set the HOST variable to the irods-cloud-backend context as it is exposed on your HTTP server (e.g., without :8080), with a trailing slash.

 ## 5 Optionally configure browser presets